arnabpune/SPOTLIGHT/README.md

 - Save the file and run ./autobuild.sh
 - If all the libraries are installed, this should work perfectly.
 Use **BASH** as your shell for best results.

+# Building with Docker
+The Dockerfile is provided in the `docker` folder.
+Building this file should result in a successfully built docker image.
+Executing SPOTLIGHT follows the same instructions.

 # Running the programs
 Each of the executables after compiling can be directly run from any LINUX/UNIX terminal.
 Please ensure that libzmq is installed and up-to-date, or that the library (given in the distributable zip file) is in the LIBRARY\_PATH<br/>
 The input format varies for each executable.<br/>